robkau/squadron-ed-39/readme.md

 You can use stored energy to build turrets, they automatically fire at platforms, with some degree of accuracy.

 You lose if any platforms reach the bottom of the screen.

+*Tip: Build your first turrets under the green square to guarantee steady energy supply (left click)*

 ---